Mohammed bin Rashid: Proud of our police cadres participating in the Paris 2024 Olympics

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, may God protect him, said that he is proud of our police cadres participating in the Paris 2024 Olympics.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, may God protect him, expressed his pride in our police cadres participating in the Paris 2024 Olympics.

 #Mohammed #bin #Rashid #Proud #police #cadres #participating #Paris #Olympics